etw11/DunedinPACNI/README.md

 ```

 ### Step 2 - formatting data
 Next, you will need to format your data into a CSV file with particular formatting.
-Specifically, you need to have each row in your CSV file represent a unique scan, and each column with a uniquephenotype.
+Specifically, you need to have each row in your CSV file represent a unique scan, and each column with a unique phenotype.

 To get a template for this file, run the following commands in R:
 ```